 The goal of the Final Report is to assess the project's success in achieving the Agreement's goals and objectives, advancing science and technology, and providing energy-related and other benefits to California.
-The Final Report shall cover all applicable project phases.
-That is, projects with only Phase 1 shall submit a report covering Phase 1, and projects with both Phases 1 and 2 shall submit a report at the end of Phase 2 covering both Phases 1 and 2.

 The objectives of the Final Report are to clearly and completely describe the project's purpose, approach, activities performed, results, and advancements in science and technology; to present a public assessment of the success of the project as measured by the degree to which goals and objectives were achieved; to make insightful observations based on results obtained; to draw conclusions; and to make recommendations for further projects and improvements to the FTD project management processes.